Cleopatra (crater): Original volcanic model

 Prior to improved satellite imagery from the Magellan spacecraft mapping mission to Venus in 1994, the topography of Venus was interpreted from lower quality images received from radio telescopes and altimetric data.
 This data allowed for a misinterpretation of the crater; however, it is important to understand what was seen geometrically to explain why certain hypotheses withstood many years.
 It was found that the topographic elevation on Maxwell Montes resulted from a combination of horizontal compression and vertical crustal thickening, which in combination allowed for the lower crust to be partially melted, so long as the crustal thickness exceeds 40 km.
 Significant crustal thickening occurs in terrestrial orogenic belts either through obduction or isostatic subsidence as the mountain grows in height.
 Based on the model and the information pertinent to understanding the tectonic environment surrounding the patera, crustal anatexis is a viable model for the origin of magmatism at Cleopatra Patera.
 This process could be associated with other high mountain belts on Venus and with melting of pre-existing rock in the Himalayan granites.
 This results in the melting of the lower levels of the thickened crust and potential magmatic activity, volcanism, and caldera formation at the surface.

 Volcanic evidence

-The following evidence from Scraber et al. was the leading explanation for a volcanic origin for twelve years until Magellan imagery was returned in the early 1990s.
+The following evidence from Schaber et al. was the leading explanation for a volcanic origin for twelve years until Magellan imagery was returned in the early 1990s.